ramanshahdatascience/contector/README.md

    up with 1300-1400 people; the latter two fields were unknown for most of them.
 1. Assign `0` to `tier` for all of these people.
 1. Make a pass through all of these people.
-When you see one who be in your power circles, increase their tier.
+When you see one that feels warm (or that deserves effort to get to warm), assign them an appropriate tier (1, 2, or 3) depending on how close they are.
 1. Use Excel's "custom sort" to sort people by tier, then by last contacted, then by last name.
 This custom sort has been saved in this spreadsheet.
 You can pull it up using `Ctrl-Shift-R` (`Cmd-Shift-R` on a Mac).
 You'll use